lightning/bolts/04-onion-routing.md

       - otherwise:
         - SHOULD eliminate the channel outgoing from the erring node from consideration.
-        - if the PERM bit is not set:
+        - if the PERM bit is NOT set:
           - SHOULD restore the channel as it receives new `channel_update`s.
     - SHOULD then retry routing and sending the payment.
-  - MAY use the data specified in the various types of failure for debugging purposes.
+  - MAY use the data specified in the various failure types for debugging purposes.

 # Test Vector

 ## Packet Creation

-The following is an in-depth trace of the packet creation, including intermediate data.
+The following is an in-depth trace (including intermediate data) of an example of packet creation:

 ### Parameters